nathanb01/pyne/docs/theorymanual/decay.rst

     N_C(t) = N_1(0)  \gamma \left[1.0 - \sum_{i=1}^{C-1} \left(\prod_{j=1,i\ne j}^{C-1} \frac{\lambda_j}{\lambda_j - \lambda_i} \right) e^{-\lambda_i t} \right]

-Now, certain chains have intermeadiate nuclides that are *almost* stable.
+Now, certain chains have intermediate nuclides that are *almost* stable.
 For example, decaying from Es-254 to Po-210 goes through U-238, which is very close to stable relative to all of the other nuclides in the chain.
 This can trigger floating point precision issues, where certain terms will underflow or overflow or generate NaNs.
 Obviously this is a situation to be avoided,